 Where to stay in Paris

-Well, there you have it, our take on how to spend four days in Paris.
-We’re pretty confident that his travel guide will be a solid starting point for anyone visiting this fabulous city for the first time.
+Well, there you have it, our take on how to spend 4 days in Paris.
+We’re pretty confident that his Paris itinerary will be a solid starting point for anyone visiting this fabulous city for the first time.
 It includes all must-see Paris monuments and museums as well as the very best of things to do in Paris and beyond.
-Sure, you can stay even longer and add the Catacombes, the Jardin des Plantes, the Atelier des Lumières and the Fragonard museum to the list, but we’ll keep that for the next time you’ll be visiting Paris.
-Oh yes, there will be a next time, trust us.
-There’s just so much to see that we keep going back for more.
-We visit Paris about every year and the city never seizes to amaze us.

 We can’t wait to find out what you think about this 4-day Paris itinerary.
 Any thoughts, suggestions, additions?
 The comment box is all yours!